 Technicians, linemen, case managers, and other field service employees who take their fleet vehicles home face temptation: driving those vehicles during off-hours.
 It can be easy for field team members to convince themselves that a few quick stops are harmless.
 For the most part, they would be right, if you were only looking at a single, isolated case.
 The problem is that those isolated incidents add up.
 Using fleet vehicles during off-hours can cost your operation money in a number of ways.
 There’s additional mileage, added wear and tear on the vehicle, and extra fuel expense.
 But most of all, there’s increased exposure to potential accidents.
 Given all the costs associated with off-hours driving, managers should make sure they’re working to minimize it.

 With fleet management software, fleet chiefs can be confident their drivers are never behind the wheel of a fleet vehicle when they’re punched out.
-Programs like EnSight+ feature detailed mapping visualizations that show managers every fleet vehicle on the road at any given time.
+Programs like EnSight Plus feature detailed mapping visualizations, showing where all fleet vehicles are at any given time.
 This around-the-clock visibility maximizes driver accountability.
 It allows managers to immediately recognize when a team member is operating a fleet vehicle while they’re off the clock.
 Or when they’re not carrying out a specific service request.
 When operations chiefs can see where and what a vehicle is doing, the temptation for drivers to get behind the wheel plummets to almost zero.
 The result is lower fuel costs, longer-lasting vehicles, and reduced liability exposure.

-All fleet managers must be creative, resourceful, and open-minded in their never-ending quest to cut down costs.
+All fleet managers must be creative, resourceful, and open-minded to cut down costs.
 While there are some low-tech measures that you can take, the latest FMS platforms can help you laser in on areas of financial waste and slash them.